NVIDIA-Omniverse/kit-extension-sample-defectsgen/exts/omni.example.defects/docs/README.md

 ![Object Params](../data/objparam.png)

 1. Target Prim
-    - This defines what prim to apply the material to.
+    - This defines what prim the material to apply to.
 To get the prim path, **select** a prim in the scene then hit the **Copy button**
 2. Apply
-    - Once you have a Target Prim selected and Copied its path, hitting Apply will bring in the proxy decal material and create the primvar's on the Target Prim.
+    - Once you have a Target Prim selected and Copied it's path, hitting Apply will bring in the proxy, decal material and create the primvar's on the Target Prim.

 ### Defect Parameters